DataDog/documentation/content/en/getting_started/cloud_siem/_index.md

 6. Review the index order and confirm that the `cloud-siem-xxxx` index is where you want it.
 If you want to move the index, click the **Move to** icon and follow steps 3 to 5.

-7. Navigate back to the Cloud SIEM setup page.
+7. Navigate back to the [Cloud SIEM setup page][11].

 ## Phase 2: Signal exploration

-1. Review the [out-of-the-box detection rules][13] that begin detecting threats in your environment immediately.
+1. Review the [out-of-the-box detection rules][12] that begin detecting threats in your environment immediately.
 Detection rules apply to all processed logs to maximize detection coverage.
-See the [detection rules][14] documentation for more information.
+See the [detection rules][13] documentation for more information.

-2. Explore [security signals][15].
+2. Explore [security signals][14].
 When a threat is detected with a detection rule, a security signal is generated.
-See the [security signals][16] documentation for more information.
+See the [security signals][15] documentation for more information.

-    - [Set up notification rules][17] to alert when signals are generated.
+    - [Set up notification rules][16] to alert when signals are generated.
 You can alert using Slack, Jira, email, webhooks, and other integrations.
-See the [notification rules][18] documentation for more information.
+See the [notification rules][17] documentation for more information.

 ## Phase 3: Investigation

-1. Explore the [Investigator][19] for faster remediation.
-See the [Investigator][20] documentation for more information.
+1. Explore the [Investigator][18] for faster remediation.
+See the [Investigator][19] documentation for more information.
-2. Use [out-of-the-box-dashboards][21] or [create your own dashboards][22] for investigations, reporting, and monitoring.
+2. Use [out-of-the-box-dashboards][20] or [create your own dashboards][21] for investigations, reporting, and monitoring.

 ## Phase 4: Customization

-1. Set up [suppression rules][23] to reduce noise.
+1. Set up [suppression rules][22] to reduce noise.
-2. Create [custom detection rules][24].
-Review [Best Practices for Creating Detection Rules][25].
+2. Create [custom detection rules][23].
+Review [Best Practices for Creating Detection Rules][24].

 ## Further Reading